swilliams11/edgemicro-decorator/README.md

 # Scale Up/Down
 ## Scale Up
 Scale the number of instances up by entering the `-i` command.
 The cloud controller listens for scaling requests and passes that to the BBS (Bulletin Board System), which forwards the request to the Diego Brain, which auctions the jobs to Cells.
-The Diego Brain monitors actual LRP (Long Running Processes) vs the desired LRPs and maintains the consistency between the two.
+The Diego Brain monitors actual LRPs (Long Running Processes) vs the desired LRPs and maintains consistency between the two.

 Execute the following command to scale the number of instances up.
 ```